realglobe-Inc/sugo-example-say/README.md

 ### Connect Actor

+Connect an actor to provides functionalities with.
+This component is build with [SUGO-Actor][sugo_actor_url] package.

-Install the CLI
+Install the CLI:

 ```bash
 $ npm install sugo-example-say -g
 ```

-Then, connect the actor to cloud
+Then, connect the actor to the cloud

 ```bash
 $ HOSTNAME="__your_host__" ACTOR_KEY="__your_actor_name__" sugo-example-say actor